canererden/canererden.github.io/_news/cfp_caie.md

 layout: post
 title: CFP in Computers & Industrial Engineering
 date: 2023-04-22 15:59:00-0400
-inline: true
+inline: fakse
 related_posts: false
 ---

-## Intelligent Manufacturing & Service Systems: The conflict between technology and humanity
+Intelligent Manufacturing & Service Systems: The conflict between technology and humanity :sparkles:

 This Special Issue intends to advance the manufacturing and service systems field by expanding the understanding of digital transformation with industry 4.0/5.0 technologies’ disruption on future minds and future social evolution and revolution.